Are you a wedding guest this year in need of a little advice on what to wear and some inspiration?

 The best place to start is with the invitation.
 The odds are the invitation will reflect the style of the wedding.
 Is the language formal or quite casual?
 Flamboyant or understated?
 It may tell you directly what the dress code is, such as black tie or casual attire.

 Next on the detective trail is to consider where the wedding is set.
-If it is outdoors and a little blustery, then avoid anything too light and floaty, after all we need to protect your modesty from the wind!
+If it is outdoors and a little blustery this autumn, then avoid anything too light and floaty, after all we need to protect your modesty from the wind!
 We all love high heels but getting them stuck in the grass or sinking into sand is not a good look!
 If the happy couple are getting hitched abroad in the sun, then avoid a suit and opt for a beautiful breezy dress to help you keep cool and remain stylish in the heat.
 If it is indoors at a fancy restaurant or hotel then choose an outfit that is slightly more tailored and dressy.

 Every woman wants to seek something really nice that also has a very good chance of being a one-of at the event.
 This can be a little risky when shopping on the high street, so make sure you get in early to get the best pick of what’s on offer before it sells through.
 Alternatively visit a smaller independent boutique.
 Their stock will be less readily available and they will hopefully be able to put a whole outfit together for you, including shoes, handbag and hat.